 Of course, the partner must have qualities that won't hurt your show, such as a perspective, a story, or product that's going to be of interest.

-As bad as it sounds, search engines don't crawl audio uploads.
-That's why creating a landing page filled with competitive keywords is a good idea.
+Search engines don't crawl audio content.
+That's why creating a website landing page filled with competitive keywords is a good idea.

 You can also further promote your podcast on your website by including a blog filled with transcribed podcasts.
 If this method interests you, ensure your podcast introductions (intros) and "outros" have keywords so that you can transfer them to your blog.